bytemare/dbmon/README.md

         - [ ] Round-trip time to reach the cluster from the platform
         - [ ] Number of pending tasks
         - [ ] Oldest task (time the earliest initiated, still pending, task has been waiting for)
+- [x] Server/Collector are bundled and Dockerised
+- [ ] Unit tests
 - [ ] Add parameters as command line arguments
-- [ ] Server/Collector are bundled and Dockerised
-- [ ] Unit tests
-- [ ] Better logging, and to a file
+- [ ] Better logging, and to a file (but not for docker)
 - [ ] Better documentation

 v1 :